du82/nonograph/content/legal.md

 ## Children

 This service is not intended for children under 13 years old.
 We don't knowingly collect any information from children under 13.

+Any content that sexualizes, exploits, or fetishizes children is strictly prohibited and will be removed and reported to appropriate authorities.
+This includes written content, links to such material, or any other form of child exploitation content.

 ## Changes to This Policy